 due to the porous nature of cement, all cement tile installations will need to be sealed after grouting, and once or twice a year depending on the foot traffic in the area.

-read our post on cement tile installation for our tips. (keep in mind, these are now "how-to" or step by step installation guides. we leave that up to your professional installer.)
+read our post on cement tile installation for our tips. (keep in mind, these are not "how-to" or step-by-step installation guides. we leave that up to your professional installer.)

 ordering and receiving cement tiles

 so you’ve read all about cement tiles and you are ready to order. our blog post on ordering cement tiles tackles a few things we would like you to consider before making a purchase. this includes industry standard notes on ordering overage, how to look at patterned tile as a whole, the importance of an experienced installer, as well as what to expect when your tile order arrives.

 tips on cleaning and maintenance

 over time, a natural patina will occur on cement floors as they naturally wear. a mild, ph neutral soap (such as meyers) should be sufficient for most cleaning, but make sure to do a spot test before general use.